eth-easl/orion/README.md

 │   ├── cuda_capture              # Code to intercept CUDA/CUDNN/CUBLAS calls
 │   └── scheduler                 # Implementation of the scheduling policy
 │   └── scheduler_frontend.py     # Python interface for the Orion scheduler
-└── benchmarking_suite            # Scripts and configuration files for benchmarking
-└── artifact_evaluation           # Scripts and instructions for artifact evaluation
+└── benchmarking                  # Scripts and configuration files for benchmarking └── related                       # Some of the related baselines: MPS, Streams, Tick-Tock └── artifact_evaluation           # Scripts and instructions for artifact evaluation └── setup                         # Instructions and scripts to install Orion's prerequisites.
 ```

 ## Hardware Requirements